Glory, Glory, to the World

-Glory, Glory, to the World is the third extended play by Japanese heavy metal band Lovebites.
+Glory, Glory, to the World is the third EP by Japanese power metal band Lovebites.
 The EP was released in Japan on March 10, 2021, by Victor Entertainment.
 It was released in the United Kingdom by JPU Records on May 28, 2021.
 It debuted at number 10 on the Billboard Japan Hot Albums chart, and number 11 on the Oricon Albums Chart.
 It is the final studio release to feature bassist and founding member Miho, who left the band five months later.